One of the most counter-cultural things you can do is become an engaged member of a faithful local church

 Membership Overview – Those wishing to pursue membership would schedule a time to go over the distinctive beliefs about the church and being a member within it in order to have all of the information necessary to make an informed decision about joining.

-Membership Interview – The prospective member would later meet with the pastor to provide basic biographical information and recount God’s converting work in his or her life.
+Membership Interview – The prospective member would later meet with pastor Sean or another leader and ask any questions they might have to make an informed decision about joining the church.
 The prospective member would then sign the statement of faith and church covenant, and the application would be considered by leadership.

 What does membership entail?